visakhgit/google_event_alerts/README.md

 8.Run the built-in server
 	php spark serve

-9. Add the phone number for twilio voice notification
+9. Add the phone number in input field for twilio voice notification note :Please ensure that the input phone number is added to the verified caller IDs in Twilio, especially for trial accounts.

 10.You can run the cron job manually with:
 	php spark cron:checkEvents